Starlink: Tintin

 The satellites orbit in a circular low Earth orbit at about 500 km altitude in a high-inclination orbit for a planned six to twelve-month duration.
 The satellites communicate with three testing ground stations in Washington State and California for short-term experiments of less than ten minutes duration, roughly daily.

 v0.9 (test)

-The 60 Starlink v0.9 satellites, launched in May 2019, have the following characteristics:
+The 60 Starlink v0.9 satellites, launched in May 2019, had the following characteristics: